 How To Properly Sanitize And Disinfect Barber Tools & Equipment

-Keeping your barber tools clean and disinfected isn’t just good practice, it’s the law.
-So before servicing any customer, you’ll always need to wash your hands with soap and warm water or use a hand sanitizer and make sure you have disinfected your barber tools.
+Keeping your barber tools clean and disinfected isn’t just good practice; it’s the law.
+So before servicing any customer, you’ll always need to wash your hands with soap and warm water or use a hand sanitizer and ensure you have disinfected your barber tools.

 What’s the difference between cleaning, sanitizing, and disinfecting barber tools?

-There is a huge difference between clean tools, sanitized tools, or disinfected tools.
+There is a huge difference between clean tools, sanitized tools, and disinfected tools.

 Cleaning involves water, a cleaning product, and scrubbing.
 Cleaning does not kill bacteria, viruses, or fungi, which are generally referred to as “germs.”
 Sanitizing and disinfecting products are chemicals that work by killing germs.
 Disinfectants kill more germs than sanitizers.